Last updated - April 2023

-In addition, we are monitoring and following Government and NHS advice, and communicating advice to our staff and clients.
-Services are continually under close review and plans have been developed in readiness for further developments.
+We continue to monitor and follow Government and NHS advice, and we communicate advice to our staff and clients.
+Services continually review the plans they have developed in response to any further developments.

 Frequently Asked Questions

-Yes the majority of our services are running as usual – despite the financial and practical challenges we need to continue to support our clients through this extraordinary situation.
+Yes our services are running as usual – despite the financial and practical challenges we need to continue to support our clients.
 Many are particularly vulnerable and are relying on us now more than ever.
 We have a dedicated staff team who have quickly adapted to new ways of working, and who have found creative ways to maximise the support they can offer.

-We are adapting our services in a variety of ways to minimise risk to our clients and staff, for example by implementing enhanced hygiene procedures in our hostel and residential support settings.
+We have adapted our services in a variety of ways to minimise risk to our clients and staff, for example by implementing enhanced hygiene procedures in our hostel and residential support settings.

-We are finding new ways to support people, ranging from ensuring clients have phones with credit and data so they can stay in touch, to bringing services online where practical.
+We have found new ways to support people, ranging from ensuring clients have phones with credit and data so they can stay in touch, to bringing services online where practical.

-There is a lot in the news right now about Coronavirus and for many of us, it can feel overwhelming and scary.
+Coronavirus is still with us and for many of us, it can feel overwhelming and scary.
 Although it is important to stay informed, we also need to be mindful of our mental health and make sure that we look after ourselves.

-Useful information to support your mental health can be found here:
+Useful information to support your mental health during this time can be found below:

 BHT Advice Services in Brighton, Eastbourne & Hastings are still open and continue to provide specialist advice services in housing and asylum/immigration matters.
-Whilst our offices are not open to the public we are providing advice by telephone, email and other media.
+We are providing advice by telephone, email and other remote media.
+We are still able to see those clients who do not have access to advice by telephone or other media face to face in our Covid-secure offices.
 Our services are funded by the Legal Aid Agency and by Local Authorities and this means there are certain restrictions to the service which you can read about on each area webpage.